 Want to move fast?
 Jump to the right section below.

-Find Why You Stopped
+1. Figure Out Why You Stopped

-One of the best things that you can do for yourself is to find out what made you stop the first time.
-There are a lot of factors that can come into play when thinking about your reasons to stop, some are inevitable, some not so much.
+One of the best things that you can do for yourself is to find out what made you stop exercising the first time.
+There are a lot of factors that can come into play when thinking about your reasons to stop.
+Some are inevitable, some not so much.

 Once you have managed to find the reason, you’re ready to move onto the next stage of the process of getting yourself back on track!

 2. Build Your Motivation

 The next step of your journey back to fitness is building up your motivation to help you find a reason to keep on training.
 It may even be the same as it was before you took the break, but now with a fresh attitude and some extra guidance, you can give yourself a fighting chance to stick at it and make fitness a healthy and enjoyable part of your life.